 Defending a drug-driving charge

-A driving offence solicitor can analyse your case and determine the best defence.
+A driving offences solicitor can analyse your case and determine the best defence.
 Each requires an in-depth knowledge of the law.
 That is why you must ask a solicitor who specialises in motoring offences to help you.

 A significant number of drug driving cases are successfully defended on the grounds of procedural errors.
 The police must follow strict protocol at all times, including at the roadside and at the police station.
 We will assess exactly what happened when you were tested for drug driving.
 If there was any deviation from the rules, we will bring it to the prosecution’s attention immediately.

 Once the prosecution is made aware of these errors, they might determine that the case against you cannot proceed.
 If so, your case goes no further.
 Even if there is a court hearing, we will argue that the correct processes were not followed, meaning the blood specimen cannot be used as evidence.
 This will severely undermine the prosecution’s case as it is unlikely that they have any other evidence to rely on.

 Lack of proof

 There are two different drug driving charges.
 You can either be charged with ‘driving while unfit through drugs’ or ‘driving with excess drugs’.
 The former charge is hard for police to prove as it depends on the results of a field impairment test.
 This is when you are asked to do things such as walk in a straight line and stand on one leg.
 This could be one way of how to get off a drug driving charge.

 Field impairment tests are unreliable.
 Any ‘failings’ on your part could be attributed to any number of factors and are not necessarily an indication of drug impairment.
 Although a blood test may later reveal that you have drugs in your system, this is not sufficient evidence for the charge to stand up in court.
 You must have been impaired.
 If the prosecution cannot prove this, their case must fail.